OxCGRT/covid-policy-tracker/README.md

 ### Getting data through our API
 The most direct way to get real-time data from the OxCGRT is through our API.
 Documentation for this is [published here](https://covidtracker.bsg.ox.ac.uk/about-api).

-### Getting data from this repo
+### Getting data from this GitHub repository
 ![Data link to OxCGRT](https://github.com/OxCGRT/covid-policy-tracker/workflows/Data%20link%20to%20OxCGRT/badge.svg) <-- status of connection to OxCGRT database

-The [/data](data/) folder in this repository contains recent exports from the OxCGRT.
-You are welcome to build applications that draw directly from this repo.
+The [/data](data/) folder in this repo contains recent exports from the OxCGRT.
+You are welcome to build applications that draw directly from this repository.
 - The CSV file [/data/OxCGRT_latest.csv](data/OxCGRT_latest.csv) is a full export from the database presented in "list" format with each country-day as a single row.
 This CSV is updated every half hour from the main database, and the badge above shows whether this data link is functioning correctly.
 - The [/data/timeseries](data/timeseries/) folder contains individual CSV timeseries for each indicator, as well as a combined Excel file with a tab for each indicator.
 This is updated periodically – the date will be listed at the bottom of each sheet.